cyphunk/JTAGenum/README.md

 About JTAGenum
 ==============

-JTAGenum is an open source Arduino based hardware platform built with three primary goals:
+JTAGenum is an open source Arduino (JTAGenum.ino) or RaspbberyPi (JTAGenum.sh) based hardware platform built with three primary goals:

 1. Given a large set of pins on a device determine which are JTAG lines
 2. Enumerate the Instruction Register to find undocumented functionality